microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

 The following Jumpstart scenario will walk you through on how to use the provided [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) to deploy an Azure VM installed with Windows Server, setup Hyper-V to support nested virtualization, and create guest VM with SQL Server 2019 on Hyper-V to demonstrate Defender for Cloud for SQL servers on machines and generate alerts for SQL attacks.

-By the end of the guide, you will have an Azure VM **ArcBox-Client** installed with Windows Server 2019 with Hyper-V and nested Windows Server VM **ArcBox-SQL** pre-configured with SQL Server 2019, projected as an Azure Arc-enabled SQL Server, then enabled SQL assessment and Microsoft Defender for SQL servers on machines.
+By the end of the guide, you will have an Azure VM **JS-Client** installed with Windows Server 2019 with Hyper-V and nested Windows Server VM **JS-Win-SQL-01** pre-configured with SQL Server 2019, projected as an Azure Arc-enabled SQL Server, then enabled SQL assessment and Microsoft Defender for SQL servers on machines.

-As part of this scenario deployment Defender for SQL Servers on machine plan is enabled and Log Analytics workspace created in the scenario will be assigned as default workspace for Defender for Cloud.

 ## Prerequisites